herghys/Koding-Next-Task-Three/README.md

 ### Challenge #2 (Medium): Add AI Guess Counter
 #### Difficulty: Medium

-AI Guess count is still locked to 0, can you help the AI to count how many it has guess?
+AI Guess count is still locked to 0, can you help the AI to count how many it has guessed?

 Task
 -